A fantastic flight in perfect weather over Southern England in August 2016.

 Keep scrolling down for RAF documentation of what my dad experienced (I hope I don't get into trouble for revealing a "Secret" document !)
 Note that this letter was copied to "Air Ministry, Col. Turner's Department".
-This was Colonel John Fisher Turner, who masterminded the huge campaign of illusion to fool the Luftwaffe.
+This was Colonel John Fisher Turner, who masterminded the huge campaign of illusions to fool the German High Command.
 The Q Sites were just one aspect of his Department's efforts.
 There's more information here, here, and here (you need to scroll down to the paragraph that starts "The latest addition to Royal Asiatic Society’s catalogue...")

 The letter also mentions "Lt.
 Sampson of Flying Control, U.S.A.".
 This was because the Americans took over control of the airfield during the run-up to the D-Day landings (note the date on the letter).
 Remember that RAF Warmwell was on the south coast of Dorset, right opposite the Normandy beaches, so was considered vital for air support on the big day and afterwards.